gperreymond/node-cqrs-framework/README.md

 ###### Sender/Receiver pattern

-> The Send / Receive object pair uses a direct exchange inside of RabbitMQ
+The Send / Receive object pair uses a direct exchange inside of RabbitMQ

 ###### Publisher/Subscriber pattern

-> The Publish / Subscribe object pair uses a fanout exchange inside of RabbitMQ, allowing you to have as many subscribers as you need.
+The Publish / Subscribe object pair uses a fanout exchange inside of RabbitMQ, allowing you to have as many subscribers as you need.
 Think of pub/sub as an event that gets broadcast to anyone that cares, or no one at all if no one is listening.

 ###### Request/Response pattern

-> The request/response pair uses a "topic" exchange.
+The request/response pair uses a "topic" exchange.
-> With a request/response setup, you can send a request for information and respond to it.
+With a request/response setup, you can send a request for information and respond to it.

 ###### Sender/Receiver examples

 * When the __server__ start and load your handlers, receivers are created in the __server__.
 * Sender client is a classic fire and forget on the bus.
-In return you will have only a result who informs you if the __command__ or the __query__ has been executed succesfully not.
+In return you will have only a result who informs you if the __command__ or the __query__ has been executed succesfully or not.
 * With this pattern you can't know the real result of the service.
 * You can use this pattern if you want to run a batch, or an emails service runner, etc.